Magnetic Polarisability of Octet Baryons via Lattice QCD: Introduction

 \section{Introduction}

-The magnetic polarisability is the second order response of an electrically charged composite particle to an external magnetic field.
+The magnetic polarizability is the second-order response of an electrically charged composite particle to an external magnetic field.
 It encapsulates the manner in which the internal structure of the particle is changed by the field.
 From a perturbative point of view, the second-order process induces virtual electromagnetic transitions to nearby excitations in the hadron spectrum and probes the distribution of quarks within the hadron.
 In a nonperturbative sense, these virtual transitions act to change the structure of the hadron and thus the energy of the particle as it resides in the magnetic field.

-Our focus is on lattice QCD calculations of the magnetic polarisability of octet baryons.
-We draw on recent advances in lattice-QCD background-field techniques, established in an analysis of nucleon polarisabilities \cite{bignell2020nucleon}.
-In particular, smeared quark sources are utilised to capture the QCD aspects of the hadron structure.
-Then low-lying QCD+QED SU(3)$\times$U(1) Laplacian eigenmode projection is considered at the quark level to capture the low-energy response of individual electrically-charged quarks to QCD and the external magnetic field.
-Electrically charged baryons will be in a superposition of Landau-level states and therefore final-state colour-singlet U(1) Landau-mode projection is used at the sink to ensure the baryon is in the lowest-lying Landau level~\cite{bignell2018neutron,bignell2020nucleon,tiburzi:2012:projection}.
+Our focus is on lattice QCD calculations \cite{Gross:2022hyw} of the magnetic polarizability of octet baryons.
+We draw on recent advances in lattice-QCD background-field techniques, established in an analysis of nucleon polarizabilities \cite{bignell2020nucleon}.
+In particular, smeared quark sources are utilized to capture the QCD aspects of the hadron structure.
+Then low-lying QCD+QED SU(3)$\times$U(1) Laplacian eigenmode projection is considered at the quark level to capture the low-energy response of individual electrically charged quarks to QCD and the external magnetic field.
+Electrically charged baryons will be in a superposition of Landau-level states and therefore final-state color-singlet U(1) Landau-mode projection is used at the sink to ensure the baryon is in the lowest-lying Landau level~\cite{bignell2018neutron,bignell2020nucleon,tiburzi:2012:projection}.
 We extend the previous analysis by devoting considerable attention to ensuring single-state isolation in the lattice correlation functions.
-We further introduce new weighting methods to reduce the sensitivity to correlation-function fits, averaging over many fits based on merit determined by the full covariance-matrix based $\chi^2$ of the fits.
+We further introduce new weighting methods to reduce the sensitivity to correlation-function fits, averaging over many fits based on merit determined by the full covariance-matrix-based $\chi^2$ of the fits.